Transportation Planning

 Do Scottsdale paving projects always include Americans with Disabilities Act ramp upgrades?

 Yes, as part of the city’s continued efforts to improve conditions for those with disabilities, ADA improvements are included in all city streetscape, pavement maintenance, and developer-driven projects.
-In 2022 the city paved and micro sealed 98 miles of roadway including 780 new and upgraded ADA ramps along sidewalks and roadways.
+In 2025 the city installed more than 730 new and upgraded ADA ramps.

 Why is Scottsdale removing travel lanes even as our population continues to grow?